 While there is no requirement to have testers on site for internal penetration testing, many organizations still prefer to have this be the case.
 Selecting a vendor that is closer to your headquarters can assist with lowering the cost, as it could eliminate hotel and airfare, both of which are getting more expensive.
 However, if the organization is comfortable with it, many vendors now offer prebuilt VMs that can be deployed in the environment to offer a platform to conduct penetration testing.
 This would eliminate the cost of travel completely.

-With PCI penetration testing being required by the standard, many reputable vendors can provide offshore resources to conduct the testing.
+With penetration testing being required by the PCI standard, many reputable pentest vendors can provide offshore resources to conduct the testing.
 Total effort (time) spent on the penetration testing will usually be the same, but the cost savings come from the consultants’ lower average cost to operate in those regions.
 Just like onsite testing, if an organization is comfortable with this strategy, there are possible savings.

 How Much do PCI DSS Pentest Costs Vary from One Industry to the Next?